 Zhineng Dynamic Methods

-Five Hunyuan Form (Wu Yuan Zhuang) and Inner Organs Qi Becomes One (Zang Zhen Gui Yuan Fa) comprise the third level, inner organs qi hunyuan.
+- Level Three: Five Hunyuan Form (Wu Yuan Zhuang) and Inner Organs Qi Becomes One (Zang Zhen Gui Yuan Fa) comprise the third level, inner organs qi hunyuan.
 They focus on the practice of inner organs qi and practice the shen (spirit or soul) activity of the five inner organs so as to increase one’s ability to control one’s life activity.
-[Life activity covers all the different levels, of structures, tissues, cells, the movement of qi in the channels, breathing, the heartbeat and the inner organs.
-Through practice it becomes increasingly possible to control aspects that are ordinarily part of the autonomic nervous system.]
+Life activity covers all the different levels, of structures, tissues, cells, the movement of qi in the channels, breathing, the heartbeat and the inner organs.
+Through practice it becomes increasingly possible to control aspects that are ordinarily part of the autonomic nervous system.

 The second and third levels together belong to the internal hunyuan stage.

 The Middle Channel Hunyuan Method (Zhong Mai Hunyuan Gong), the fourth level, is mainly a practice of the middle channel and its relationship with the entire body qi, unifying all body qi to become an entirety.

 The Middle Line Hunyuan Method (Zhong Xian Hunyuan Gong), the fifth level, practises middle channel qi to connect Heaven and Earth qi and to form the middle line.

 The Hun Hua Return to One Method (Hun Hua Gui Yuan Gong), is the sixth level, to merge and transform humans and nature to become one.

 The final three levels belong to the middle hunyuan stage.